TuckerRasbury/surfs_up/README.md

 * Oahu does experience low temperatures (approximately 65), though rare, that could create a temporary dip in business.
 * given the high number of observations for each month, we can act on this exploratory data analysis with confidence.

+For this analysis 'tobs' is shorthand for temperature.

 ### _June Temperature Results_
 ![](june_results.png)